 So I did :)

-I found an odd stack of F4 sized paper..... it's like A4 but wide screen :) I just couldn't resist and bought a stack to punch for experimenting for next time.
+Oh and I found an odd stack of F4 sized paper..... it's like A4 but wide screen :) I just couldn't resist and bought a stack to punch for experimenting for next time.
 It's fun prepping your own animation paper, its like prepping a magazine of ammo to be wasted by a machine gun.
 Helps to discourage me from wasting paper anyway :)

 Once in a blue moon I'd come across videos of these interesting and new experimental ways of utilizing the 2D medium.
 There was another one on a stop motion graffiti which I can't recall the name but it was pretty cool.